svenseeberg/data-diode/README.md

 [`v2.3`](https://github.com/svenseeberg/data-diode/releases/tag/v2.3)
 tag for the Serial version.

-## Speed
+## Speed and Error Rate
 The speed of the diode is mostly limited by packet loss.
-A data rate of about 0.1 MB/s can be achieved.
+A data rate of about 0.5 MB/s can be achieved.
 This is fast enough to keep a mirror of OpenBSD with a selected subset of packages up to date in an internal network.

+Depending on the configured speed, some packets are lost.
+To avoid having to re-transmit large files, which in turn is again error-prone, chunking large files before transmitting is possible with the `bin/split_files` script.
+The `bin/merge_files` script can re-assemble the original files on the receiving Pi.
+The scripts use `sha256` to validate the transferred files.

 ## Security
 There are some serious limitations to the concept of the diode and the